bkuhlmann/mac_os/README.md

 When using the boot disk, you might experience a situation where you see a black screen with a white circle and diagonal line running through it.
 This means macOS lost or can't find the boot disk for some reason.
-To correct this, shut down the system and boot it up again while holding down the `OPTION+COMMAND+R+P` keys simultaneously.
+To correct this, shut down and boot up the system again while holding down the `OPTION+COMMAND+R+P` keys simultaneously.
 You might want to wait for the system boot sound to happen a few times before releasing the keys.
 This will clear the system NVRAM/PRAM.
-At this point you can shut down and restart the system following the boot disk instructions as recommended (the boot disk will be recognized now).
+At this point you can shut down and restart the system following the boot disk instructions (the boot disk will be recognized now).

 ## Versioning